manuelroth/osm2vectortiles-thesis/source/16_meetings.md

 	- Tileserver: Compare performance of node + nginx with apache + renderd
 - The debug viewer is needed, if you want to view the mbtiles without Mapbox studio
 	- Petr would be interested to integrate thiw viewer into tileserver-php
-- Rename tileserver into vtileserver for clarity
+- Rename tileserver to vtileserver for clarity

 ## 2th October 2015 {.unnumbered}